 An Introduction to Chronic Venous Insufficiency

 We find that many of our patients have questions about chronic vein disease or chronic venous insufficiency.
-Often, venous insufficiencies—especially varicose veins—go untreated, as most think of them as a cosmetic issue, rather than a potential medical issue.
-As the preeminent vein specialists in the area, we want to ensure that our clients have the best information about what can become a serious issue.
+Often, venous insufficiencies, especially varicose veins, go untreated.
+Certainly, this happens because most people think of them as a cosmetic issue, rather than a potential medical issue.
+Most importantly, we want to ensure that our clients have the best information about what can become a serious issue.

 What is Venous Insufficiency?

-Basically, venous insufficiency is a condition wherein there is a blood flow problem within the veins that carry the blood back to the heart.
-The veins contain valves that control the blood flow to the heart.
-When the valves breakdown or fail, the blood can back up or pool within the veins.
-This pooling leads to vein conditions such as varicose veins.
+In short, venous insufficiency is a condition where there is a problem with the blood flow.
+Additionally, there is a significant issue where the veins carry the blood back to the heart.
+Above all, the veins contain valves that control the blood flow to the heart.
+However, when the valves breakdown or fail, the blood can back up or pool within the veins.
+In conclusion, this pooling leads to vein conditions such as varicose veins.

 J Epidemiol Community Health.
 1999 Mar;53(3):149-53.

 To clarify, venous insufficiency can be caused by several factors, including high blood pressure.
 Moreover, those likely to develop vein disease include those who are: